MicrosoftDocs/VBA-Docs/api/Publisher.Document.RedoActionsAvailable.md

 ## Example

 The following example adds a rectangle that contains a text frame to the fourth page of the active publication.
 Some font properties and the text of the text frame are set.
 A test is then run to determine whether the font in the text frame is Courier.
 If so, the **[Undo](Publisher.Document.Undo(method).md)** method is used with the value of the **[UndoActionsAvailable](Publisher.Document.UndoActionsAvailable.md)** property passed as a parameter to specify that all previous actions be undone.

 The **[Redo](Publisher.Document.Redo(method).md)** method is then used with the value of the **RedoActionsAvailable** property minus 2 passed as a parameter to redo all actions except for the last two.
 A new font is specified for the text in the text frame, in addition to new text.

-This example assumes the active document contains at least four pages.
+This example assumes that the active document contains at least four pages.

 ```vb
 Dim thePage As page